 If you aren’t accustomed to doing video presentations, practice and expect to put some effort into visual elements like background and lighting.
 Keep the background simple, clean, and uncluttered.
 Have the light behind the camera and shining on you.
 Dress professionally.

-Additional Information (optional): You will have the option to provide any additional information you would like the Admissions Committee to know that may be helpful in evaluating your candidacy (i.e. choice of recommenders, areas of concern in your academic record, other extenuating circumstances, etc.).
+You will have the option to provide any additional information you would like the admissions team to know that may be helpful in evaluating your candidacy (i.e. choice of recommenders, areas of concern in your academic record, other extenuating circumstances, etc.).
 This information should be provided in a written format (200 words or less).

 If needed, use this space to address a weakness in your profile or qualifications.
 You can also use it to explain things that are not weaknesses but still need clarification (lack of recommendation from a boss or gap in resume for a perfectly understandable reason).
 This question also allows you to discuss a diversity element in your personal background or simply some unique – and relevant — area of interest — succinctly.